Computer Science

 Pedro Henrique C

-An Intro to Fundamental Concepts in Computer Science
+An Intro to Fundamental Concepts in Computer Engineering

-Learn the fundamental concepts in computer science, from computer number systems to digital electronics!
+Learn the fundamental concepts in computer engineering, from computer number systems to digital electronics!

 We will cover topics like prefix/postfix/infix notation, boolean algebra (a combination of logic and algebra), and the basics of graph traversals and adjacency matrices.